Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Tagging Instances

-Note: Tag every instance that needs to be started/stopped automatically, as seen in the image below.
+Note: Every instance that needs to be started/stopped automatically has to be tagged, as seen in the image below.

 AWS tagging instances